DavidSchuldenfrei/DumpVisualizer/Readme.md

 compile the project.
 Copy the resulting Dlls in the Visualizer folder of Visual Studio.

 ### Viewing
-To view the vale of a variable `v`, add to the Watch Window the value `new System.WeakReference(v)`.
+To view the value of a variable `v`, add to the Watch Window the value `new System.WeakReference(v)`.
 Choose "Dump Visualizer" as a viewer.
 If you want to keep track of the values of this variable, you can choose to "View in a Browser" to have this open in your prefered browser.